Today's Bible Reading: Acts 8

 Reflecting and Thinking

-We would hardly think in today's world that the best way to get the message of Jesus proclaimed to the world would be for intense persecution to arise.
+In the world today, we would hardly think that the best way to get the message of Jesus proclaimed to the world would be for intense persecution to arise.
 That is not the subject of our prayers: "Lord, please help the message spread by sending us persecution."
 But that is exactly what happened in today's reading.
 After the death of Stephen, the church in Jerusalem suffered even greater persecution so that the Christians were scattered throughout Judea and Samaria.
 Luke notes that the apostles stayed in Jerusalem.
-We should not miss the fact that Saul was a major factor in the persecution in Jerusalem.
+(We should not miss the fact that Saul was a major factor in the persecution in Jerusalem.)

 The result of the persecution and scattering was the spread of the message.
 The believers who went forth from Jerusalem preached the word.
 Philip went to Samaria and many of the Samaritans, along with Simon the sorcerer, believed and were baptized.
 Peter and John went to Samaria and preached the gospel in many Samaritan villages.
-Philip is called south and encounters a eunuch from Ethiopia, whom he teaches and baptizes.
+Philip is called south; encountering a eunuch from Ethiopia, he teaches and baptizes him.
 After the baptism of the eunuch (8:39-40, see selected text above), Philip preaches the gospel as he travels to Caesarea.
-The impact of the persecution is the spread of the message--to Samaria and Judea (remember Acts 1:8), and also to the African continent through the eunuch.
+The impact of the persecution is the spread of the message -- to Samaria and Judea (remember Acts 1:8), and also to the African continent through the eunuch.

 As the gospel spreads and Christian preaching moves away from Jerusalem, the gospel goes to Samaritans (intermarried Jews who were rejected by those who claimed a pure Jewish lineage).
-The gospel had previously gone to proselytes (Gentiles who had converted to Judaism), but taking the gospel to the Samaritans is a new step.
+The gospel had previously gone to proselytes (Gentiles who had converted to Judaism), but taking the gospel to the Samaritans was a new step.
 The gospel goes to an Ethiopian eunuch (also a Gentile proselyte).
 Do you think the gospel could spread in this way today?
 That is, by one person telling another person who would tell another person?
-How can the modern church take the gospel into new regions and areas?
-Must we undertake "mission trips" or could we take the gospel to those places where we are going anyway?
+How can the modern church best help the gospel go into new regions and areas?
+Is it more effective to go on "mission trips" or to take the gospel to those places where we are going anyway?